 In briefest terms, the approach consists in differencing the sea level time series from a tide gauge with an equivalent time series from satellite altimetry.
 To the extent that both instruments measure identical ocean signals, their difference is a proxy for the vertical position of the tide gauge.
 Assuming that the instrumental drifts are negligible, the time series of the sea level differences will then be dominated by vertical land motion at the tide gauge.
 This is illustrated in the figure on the right (click on the image to enlarge).

 It is essential that the processing of both data types be as consistent as possible too.
 For instance, since an atmospheric correction is typically applied to satellite altimetry data, we applied the identical correction to the tide-gauge data.
-The details of the atmospheric corrections and their accuracies are not relevant here, since common errors will cancel in the differentiation.
+This correction is referred to as SLP (Sea Level Pressure) correction in the header of the t-files, but it comprises the static and dynamic effects of the atmosphere.
+The corrections were provided by AVISO under the name Dynamic Atmospheric Correction (DAC).
+However, the details of the atmospheric corrections and their accuracies are not relevant here, since common errors will cancel in the differentiation.
 It is the consistency of models and corrections applied to both datasets that must be ensured.

 Tide gauge data: